Dutch nitrogen mediator advises buying out biggest polluters

 “I don’t expect the agricultural sector will be happy with this report,” but added that he believed it was important to present an “honest story,” Remkes wrote.

+Bart Kemp, leader of the Agractie farmers’ group, said that the report contained “positive things but also very worrying points.”
+He said that compulsory buying out of farms was out of the question for his organization.

-He held a series of meetings over the summer with farmers, government ministers, environmentalists and other sectors in a bid to soothe soaring tensions over the government’s plans to halve nitrogen emissions by 2030.
+Remkes held a series of meetings over the summer with farmers, government ministers, environmentalists and other sectors in a bid to soothe soaring tensions over the government’s plans to halve nitrogen emissions by 2030.

 The government announcement in June that farmers and regional authorities had a year to draw up plans for the reductions unleashed a wave of protest by irate farmers who blocked roads with their tractors, dumped garbage including in some cases asbestos on highways and torched bales of hay.
 Around the nation, farmers and their supporters have hung Dutch flags upside down as a sign of their anger.

-Remkes handed his report to new Minister for Agriculture, Nature and Food Quality Piet Adema.
-The government is expected to issue its reaction later this month.
+Remkes handed his report to new Minister for Agriculture, Nature and Food Quality Piet Adema and the minister responsible for nitrogen policy, Christianne van der Wal.
+She said the government would study the report and give a formal reaction on Oct.
+14.

+Adema said he wanted to visit rural areas to discuss the report’s contents with farmers.

 The government says emissions of nitrogen and ammonia produced by livestock as well as by heavy industry and the transport sector, must be drastically reduced close to nature areas that are part of a network of protected habitats for endangered plants and wildlife stretching across the 27-nation European Union.